 - Playground Equipment Program (PEP)

-- Building Envelope Program (BEP)
+and finally, the Building Envelope Program (BEP)

 As a pre-requisite to the MOE considering its Five-Year Capital Plan submission, the Board of Education must have an Long Range Facilities Plan in place for its district that lays out management strategies for its inventory of capital assets in support of educational programming goals.